 Farm-level Monitoring Measures Aspect ID Monitoring measure Frequency Standard / target Equipment 1.
 Establish an effective monitoring protocol to ensure that longline / raft / net integrity and supporting infrastructure are maintained.
 Ensure that: Primary longline / raft / net is secured appropriately so that it is kept taut and rigid at all times.
-Nets of fish cages should be weighted; Peners and apply lines are taut, especially ofter rough cage; Surface infrastructure: Daily Subsurface infrastructure: Weekly and after storm Zero system failure resulting in loss of farm structure integrity.
-Fewer than 10 entanglements Ropes and anchor lines are taut, especially after rough seas, Ropes are routinely inspected for wear, especially after rough conditions, and replaced as and when required; and There is adequate separation between rafts and longlines, even during strong currents and rough seas; or There is adequate separation between the primary and secondary nets of fish events zero mortalities. cages, even during strong currents and rough seas.
+Nets of fish cages should be weighted; Ropes and anchor lines are taut, especially after rough seas; Ropes are routinely inspected for wear, especially after rough conditions, and replaced as and when required; and There is adequate separation between rafts and longlines, even during strong currents and rough seas; or There is adequate separation between the primary and secondary nets of fish cages, even during strong currents and rough seas.
+Surface infrastructure: Daily Subsurface infrastructure: Weekly and after storm events Zero system failure resulting in loss of farm structure integrity.
+Fewer than 10 entanglements of any species per year and zero mortalities.
 2. Maintain a comprehensive and detailed register of the quantities of chemicals, antibiotics, antifoulants and hormones etc. that are utilised.
 Throughout operations All substances are accounted for.
 Water quality 3.
 Monitor water quality and sediment quality as required for operations and/or by other authorisations.
 Throughout operations Produce is suitable for human consumption.
 Biosecurity 4.
 Establish a traceability protocol of the cultured finfish / shellfish and its products.
 Continuous as required by marine compliance officers, at processing, distribution and retail outlets.
 100% traceability of cultured fish product 5.
 Develop and implement a stock health monitoring programme, including regularly inspecting stock for disease and parasites, in collaboration with DAFF.
 Throughout ADZ Stock is free of disease and parasites.
 6. Ensure that facilities are inspected by an aquaculture veterinarian to allow for monitoring of the health status of cultured stock.
 Every two years Overall health of stock should be of a suitable quality to promote and ensure efficient growth rates of particular species being cultured Fish farming 7.
 Monitor culture-fish mortalities to ensure dead fish are quickly removed, to minimise contamination and fluxes in waste production.
 Daily Zero mortalities left in cages for a period exceeding 24 hours.
 8. Monitoring feed input and uptake to ensure feed waste is limited (i.e. prevent overfeeding by maximising the feed conversion ratio of cultured fish).
 Daily Achieve Food Conversion Ratio of 1.2 or better.
 9. Develop and implement a protocol to monitor escapes from finfish farms.
 Daily Target = Zero escapees.
 AMC to decide on standard.
 10. Adopt the MOM management system (or similar) for monitoring.
 Throughout operations